cockroachdb/docs/upsert.md

 ## Required Privileges

-When there is no uniqueness conflict on the primary key, the user must have the `INSERT` [privilege](privileges.html) on the table.
-When there is a uniqueness conflict on the primary key, the user must have the `UPDATE` privilege on the table.
+The user must have the `INSERT` and `UPDATE` privileges on the table.

 ## Synopsis